Joseph Leutgeb: Life

 Leutgeb continued to work as a horn player in Vienna (see following section), but did not retire from playing in 1792.
 Based on Leutgeb's letter to Leopold older reference sources sometimes assert that Leutgeb ran a cheese shop; this in fact had been a sausage shop run by his father-in-law, who until his death in 1763 had worked as a "Cerveladmacher", producing Italian sausages.
 The sausage shop was sold in 1764.
 Leutgeb never owned a cheese shop.
 Leutgeb died in Vienna.

-Mozart's works composed for Leutgeb

-Leutgeb was most likely Mozart's favorite horn player, as a number of the composer's works were written for him.
-These include the Horn Concertos K. 417, K. 495 and K. 412/386b (514) and "probably" (New Grove) the Horn Quintet K. 407/386c.
-These date from Mozart's years in Vienna after his move there in 1781.
-The concertos are at the core of the solo horn literature and are widely performed today.

-These works were written for natural horn, the valved instrument not being invented until after 1814 when Heinrich Stölzel invented the valve, patented in 1818.
-Leutgeb thus needed to exercise great lip control, as well as using the hand-stopping technique (hand in bell) to play chromatic notes.